course-dprep/Airbnb-effect-of-price-on-reviews/README.md

 ```

 ##  Type of analysis
 To adress our research question, we first decided to take a close look at the output of our code.
-After which we will run a linear regression on the chosen variables.
+After which we will create barcharts the chosen variables.
 The dependent variable in this research is the amount of reviews that a private rooms has received and the independent variable is the price of the private room.
 We decided on adding 5 different cities to see if the location might also have an affect.
 By adding a control variable, the aim is to get a better understanding of the effect.

 ## Results
 After running our code, we figured out that the results were very inconsistent and thus hard to generalize conclusion about the data.

-However, we also ran the linear regression and this gave us the following insights:
+By visualizing the data into barcharts we got the following insights.
+In Amsterdam the cheap private rooms consitently had more yearly reviews than the expensive rooms.
+On the other hand, Berlin, London and Paris showed opposite results as the expensive private rooms consistently got more reviews.
+Our third city Brussels had surprisingly different results, as in 2022 the cheap private rooms got slightly more reviews whereas in 2023 the expensive private rooms got slightly more reviews.
 # Repository Overview
 ```